-Pot Mountain Roadless Area spans 51,000 acres, thirty-six air miles from Orofino, Idaho.
+Pot Mountain Roadless Area spans 51,000 acres and is thirty-six air miles from Orofino, Idaho.
 Seven major peaks punctuate the skyline; the area’s namesake, Pot Mountain, crests at 7,130 feet.
 Four cool, crisp mountain lakes dot the high elevations.
-Rushing streams race from the ridges down to the valley—Chateau Falls plunges sixty feet—where the North Fork of the Clearwater creates a southeast boundary.
+Rushing streams race from the ridges down to the valley (Chateau Falls plunges sixty feet) where the North Fork of the Clearwater creates a southeast boundary.
 Together with intriguing rock formations, the steep terrain is a vast diversity of vegetation.
-Two-thirds falls within a cedar-hemlock-pine ecosystem flush with western red cedar, Douglas fir, grand fir, and interspersed with slender copses of birch.
+Two-thirds falls within a cedar-hemlock-pine ecosystem flush with Western redcedar, Douglas fir, grand fir, and interspersed with slender copses of birch.
 The higher elevations largely support the remaining third: dense stands of mountain hemlock, subalpine fir, Engelmann spruce.
 Most of the timber is relatively young, telling the story of extensive fires in the early 1900s that scorched the land and created sweeping brush fields, particularly on south facing slopes.

-Under the moist, shady bowers of the generative trees, the lightly-treading explorer might find Idaho kittentail, Constance’s bittercress, and spacious monkeyflower—species endemic to Idaho—or light hookeria, clustered lady’s slipper, Bank monkeyflower, and deer fern, all sensitive plant species in this region.
+Under the moist, shady bowers of the generative trees, the lightly-treading explorer might find Idaho kittentail, Constance’s bittercress, and spacious monkey flower (endemic to Idaho), clustered lady’s slipper, Bank monkeyflower, and deer fern, all sensitive plant species in this region.

 The rugged and furrowed slopes of this roadless area provide wildlife protection from human activities but also allow the thoughtful explorer a sense of solitude amidst steep ridges and dense vegetation.
 Hiking, primitive camping, backpacking, photography, horseback riding, hunting, and lake fishing for cutthroat trout draws visitors to this stunning country.
 Of the more than two-dozen cultural heritage sights recorded here, five speak to the indigenous importance of the land, including Native American campsites, a vision quest site, and a major trail that still exists along a currently used path.